Italy's Salvini in Sicily to push new hard line on migration - Journal du Cameroun

-Italy’s new hardline interior minister Matteo Salvini will be in Sicily Sunday to push the anti-immigration platform that propelled him to power at one of the country’s main landing points for refugees.
+Italy’s new hardline interior minister Matteo Salvini arrived Sunday in Sicily, one of the country’s main refugee landing points, to push the anti-immigration platform that propelled him to power.

 The head of the far-right League is on the road seeking to rally support for his party’s candidates in municipal elections later this month, as part of a broader effort to boost the traditionally secessionist party’s profile in the country’s poorer south.

-The port town in Sicily’s south is on the front line: one of the main places where military and humanitarian boats bring refugees fleeing war, persecution and famine across North Africa and the Middle East.
+The port town in Sicily’s south is on the front line as one of the main landing points for refugees fleeing war, persecution and famine across North Africa and the Middle East.

+But so far this year Italian authorities have still registered more than 13,500 arrivals.

-The latest came late Friday, just hours after Salvini took his oath of office, with some 158 people, including nine children, landing in Pozzallo after being rescued by a humanitarian boat in an operation coordinated by the Italian coast guard.
+The most recent came late Friday, just hours after Salvini took his oath of office, with some 158 people, including nine children, landing in Pozzallo after being rescued by a humanitarian boat in an operation coordinated by the Italian coast guard.

 Salvini had said after being sworn in that he would ask his ministry’s experts “how to reduce the number of arriving migrants and increase the number of expulsions”.